melmzv/sentiment-macro-dynamics/README.md

 <p align="center">
   <img src="data/generated/figure_individual_speeches.png" alt="Sentiment of Individual Fed Speeches in 2008" width="850"/>
   <br><em><strong>Figure 1:</strong> Sentiment scores (compound VADER polarity) of individual Federal Reserve speeches in 2008.
-While the majority of speeches express highly positive tone (close to +1), several speeches around key market panic episodes – especially in March, June, and September – exhibit sharp drops to neutral or negative territory.
+While the majority of speeches express highly positive tone (close to +1), several speeches around key market panic episodes - especially in March, June, and September - exhibit sharp drops to neutral or negative territory.
 This graph captures the volatility and urgency in tone during the most critical phases of the financial crisis.</em>
 </p>

 <p align="center">
   <img src="data/generated/figure_quarterly_mean_median.png" alt="Quarterly Sentiment of Fed Speeches" width="800"/>
   <br><em><strong>Figure 2:</strong> Quarterly average (blue) and median (red) sentiment scores of all Fed speeches in 2008.
 The data show a notable decline in average tone from Q1 to Q3, with a recovery in Q4, aligning with the timeline of quantitative easing (QE1) announcements.
-Interestingly, the median sentiment remains consistently high across all quarters, indicating that only a subset of speeches drove the average sentiment drop—likely those given by central figures at pivotal crisis moments.</em>
+Interestingly, the median sentiment remains consistently high across all quarters, indicating that only a subset of speeches drove the average sentiment drop - likely those given by central figures at pivotal crisis moments.</em>
 </p>